ianmcnally/render-shallow/README.md

 A utility for shallow rendering React components in tests.

+## Installation

+It's available on npm as [render-shallow](https://www.npmjs.com/package/render-shallow), so you can run:

+`npm install --save render-shallow`

 ## Usage

 `renderShallow` shallow renders a [React element](https://facebook.github.io/react/docs/glossary.html#react-elements), using React's [ShallowRenderer](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) test utility.
 It wraps the renderer creation, and returns the rendered component, along with some helpers to rerender the element, should it change.